 Gather Necessary Documents

-Develop a Strong Loan Proposal
+Developing a Strong Loan Proposal

-Apply for the Loan
+Apply for the Loan with Other Lenders

 Submit your loan application to the selected lender.
 Be prepared for a thorough review process, which may involve meetings, interviews, and additional document requests.
+You find it will take a lot of effort before you really get a straight answer.

 Review and Negotiate Terms